 All the gingerbread men!

 I have always wanted to make gingerbread ornaments to hang on my kitchen Christmas tree, so when I came across this gorgeous gingerbread man embossed rolling pin I knew exactly what I was going to do with it…use it to make Gingerbread Men Salt Dough Ornaments.
 Gingerbread men are the cutest.
-FYI, this is the rolling pin I used.

 These ornaments smell amazing!

 I love the look and colour of gingerbread salt dough, but I also LOVE the smell of it!
 I have added a lot of cinnamon, ginger and cloves to this dough recipe because I wanted them to smell lovely, and they do!
 And let me tell you, when these are slow baking in your oven, your home will smell incredible…everyone will come out of the woodwork wondering what you’ve been baking all day. 😉

 You don’t have to use an embossed rolling pin to make these gingerbread salt dough ornaments…using a regular rolling pin and a gingerbread man cookie cutter is just perfect.
 But if you happen to have bought an embossed rolling pin and you’ve been waiting for just the right thing to use it for, then these ornaments are it!
 You can use any patterns to make these…anything works.